SimeonDee/web-automate-hotel-reservation-ai-agent-mcp-client/README.md

 ```

 - To start the server FastAPI Server, run

-  - Start as a dev server
+  - As a DEV server with reload

   ```bash
   $ make run-server-dev
   ```

-  - Start as a dev server
+  - As a PROD server

   ```bash
   $ make run-server-prod
   ```